mrlem/sample-game-libgdx-springboot/README.md

 ## What I don't provide

 I don't provide any kind of classes / architecture to guide the way you code the came, this is not my point.
 Use LibGDX & SpringBoot docs for this!
+I also chose those libraries because of their excellent documentations.